qwadratic/push-money/README.md

 ### API

-API docs are hosted at https://push.money/swagger
+API docs are available at https://push.money/swagger

-By the way, you can test every endpoint from your browser using "Try it out" button.
+You can test every endpoint from your browser using "Try it out" button.